 Notes and substitutions

-- Glutinous rice flour (sweet rice flour): Made from glutinous or sticky rice called malagkit in Filipino.
+- Glutinous rice flour (Sweet rice flour): This type of flour is made from glutinous or sticky rice, also called "malagkit" in Filipino.
 Despite its name, it is gluten-free and not sweet at all.

 - Grated Coconut: For the coating, freshly grated mature coconut is best.
-If fresh isn't available, frozen grated coconut is a suitable alternative.
-You can also use desiccated coconut, but be sure to coat the Palitaw while warm so it rehydrates.
+If fresh isn't available, frozen grated coconut is a good alternative.
+You can also use desiccated coconut or dried coconut flakes that aren't too big, but be sure to coat the Palitaw while warm so it rehydrates.

-- Coconut sugar: This is an unrefined sugar with a lower glycemic index that you can use in place of granulated sugar.
+- Coconut sugar: This unrefined sugar, which has a lower glycemic index, can be used as a substitute for granulated or white sugar.
 It tastes similar to brown sugar with a mild caramel flavor.

 How to make this recipe